Table of Contents

 A password manager

-If you already have a password manager, just install the add-on for your password manager.
+If you already have a password manager, just install the add-on for it.

-If you still don't use a password manager, you really should consider using one.
-I recommend Bitwarden.
-It's very easy to use and it's 100% open source.
+If you don’t use a password manager, you really should consider using one.
+I recommend Bitwarden, which is 100% open source and very easy to use.

 These add-ons are recommended for most users, but they require some configuration and maintenance.

-This extension automatically deletes cookies from closed tabs, which prevents most websites from tracking you with cookies.
+This extension automatically deletes cookies and site data from closed tabs, which prevents most websites from tracking you with cookies.
+If you set Firefox to delete all cookies and site data on exit, you might not need this.

 After installing, open its settings page from its toolbar icon.
 Once you’re in there, check the box for Enable Automatic Cleaning and Enable Cleanup on Domain Change.
 Then, go to List of Expressions, and whitelist all websites that you wish to keep cookies for, including websites you want to stay logged in to and save preferences.
 In most cases, whitelisting the websites’ domain (without